Analysis | If America were smarter about math, our politics might be less dumb

 How big is a trillion?
 Well, if we were to show one trillion at the same scale as the 8.3 million above, the image would have to be more than 417,000 times as long.
 And right now Congress is debating whether to pass legislation that would cost 3½ times that amount.

 Again, context is useful.
 Yes, $3.5 trillion is an incomprehensibly large amount of money.
 But the government already spends an even more incomprehensibly large amount of money every year.
 Last year, for example, it spent $6.6 trillion.
 How much is that?
 Well, if you spent a dollar a second, you would finally spend $6.6 trillion by about 6 p.m. (as of writing) on April 30.
 Of the year 112,932.
-(It will be Wednesday, presuming the heat-death of the universe has not yet occurred.)
+(It will be Wednesday, presuming the heat death of the universe has not yet occurred.)

 It’s also useful to note that the $3.5 trillion is over the course of a decade.
 So the amount being proposed annually is, on average, $350 billion.
 That’s a sum that’s about 5 percent of what the government spent last year.
 Still a lot, absolutely.
 But the functional equivalent of your weekly grocery bill going from $300 to $315.